Table of Contents:

-The major source of carbon in the atmosphere comes from carbon dioxide.
-Carbon dioxide enters the atmosphere through respiration and combustion process.
-The process of photosynthesis involves the absorption of CO2 by plants to produce carbohydrates and the equation is as follows.
+Carbon in the atmosphere is present in the form of carbon dioxide.
+Carbon enters the atmosphere through natural processes such as respiration and industrial applications such as burning fossil fuels.
+The process of photosynthesis involves the absorption of CO2 by plants to produce carbohydrates.
+The equation is as follows:

 CO2 + H2O + energy \(\rightarrow\) CH2O +O2

 Carbon compounds are passed along the food chain from the producers to consumers.
 The majority of the carbon exists in the body in the form of carbon dioxide through respiration.
-The role of decomposers is to eat the dead organism and return the carbon from their body back into the atmosphere and the equation goes like these:
+The role of decomposers is to eat the dead organism and return the carbon from their body back into the atmosphere.
+The equation for this process is:

 CH2O +O2 \(\rightarrow\) CO2 + H2O

 Even though carbon dioxide is found in small traces in the atmosphere, it plays a vital role in balancing the energy and traps the long wave radiations from the sun.
-Therefore it acts like a blanket over the planet.
-If carbon cycle is disturbed it will result in serious consequences such as climatic changes and global warming.
-A descriptive diagram of the carbon cycle is illustrated above which shows the flow of carbon into the atmosphere and the different mediums corresponding to it.
+Therefore, it acts like a blanket over the planet.
+If the carbon cycle is disturbed it will result in serious consequences such as climatic changes and global warming.